Josiah Henson

 This date marks the birth of Josiah Henson in 1789.
 He was an 18th-century Black abolitionist.

 He returned to his master's plantation after a plot to secretly sell Josiah fell through, where he informed his wife of his plan to escape.
-Soon after, he, his wife, and their four children escaped to Canada.
+Soon after, he, his wife, and their four children fled to Canada.
 The Henson family struggled through sickness, wolves, and starvation on their journey to freedom.
 A tribe of Native Americans assisted the family along the way.
 Finally, on October 28, 1830, after many hardships, they reached freedom.
-He stayed in Canada only a short time before he decided to get involved with the Underground Railroad.
+He stayed in Canada only a short time before deciding to get involved with the Underground Railroad.

 Josiah Henson died on May 5, 1883, in Ontario, Canada.